 Compare Other Advisors Online

-Robo investment offers vary widely among online brokerages, and it's important to find the right combination of fees and services that fit your needs.
-The best online broker for you depends on what type of investor you are:
+Robo investment offers vary widely among online brokerages, and it’s important to find the right combination of fees and services that fit your needs.
+The online broker you should use for you depends on what type of investor you are:

 - Small investor looking for affordable fees and good advice

 - Margin investor comfortable with risk

 - Mobile investor wanting easy trades from multiple platforms

 At MoneyRates, it’s easy to find robo advisors and to compare and shop for brokers.

 Robinhood was designed for beginning investors, creating a simple platform with no minimum balance and no trading fees.
 It was revolutionary when it was created in 2015.
 However, it’s not the only no-fee brokerage anymore.
 And other brokerages allow you to trade mutual funds and bonds and open retirement accounts.
 If you want a full range of services, this isn’t it.